aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/aspose-cells-java-custom-stream-provider/_index.md

 }
 ```

 **Explanation:**
-- `initStream`: Reads an image file into a byte array and sets it in `options`.
+- `initStream` reads an image file into a byte array, then wraps it in a `ByteArrayOutputStream`.
+This is how you **read image stream java** and hand it to Aspose.Cells.
-- `closeStream`: Placeholder for future use, not needed presently.
+- `closeStream` is a placeholder for future cleanup logic.

-#### Step 2: Configure Workbook Settings
+### Step 2: Configure Workbook Settings

-Next, configure the workbook to utilize your custom stream provider by setting up resources appropriately:
+Next, configure the workbook to utilize your custom stream provider.
+This step also shows how to **convert Excel to PNG** after the resources are loaded.

 ```java
 import com.aspose.cells.*;